 The Federal Reserve stepped in early during the coronavirus pandemic to try and keep the economy afloat.
-Even so, many Americans are struggling, with nearly half of adults in the U.S. reporting that their income has declined during the pandemic, according to a Bankrate survey conducted in June.
+Even so, many Americans are struggling, with 42 percent of adults in the U.S. reporting that their income has declined during the pandemic, according to a Bankrate survey conducted in December.

 But without the Fed’s quick actions, the economic impact could have been greater.

 In March 2020, the Fed lowered rates twice to a near-zero range.
 These rate decreases are a reason why some high-yield checking accounts’ yields have decreased.

 In addition to interest checking accounts, high-yield savings accounts, money market accounts and CDs have, for the most part, seen rates decrease.
 Generally, these accounts still pay more interest than checking accounts.

 Include savings accounts and money market accounts in your search for a high yield.
 These are great places to park money that you might need in the next few months.

 Survey: Those hit financially by COVID-19 paying 4 times more in bank fees

 Those with income affected by the pandemic are paying much higher average monthly checking account charges than those that haven’t been affected.
 That’s what a Bankrate survey conducted in December 2020 and published in January found.
 On average, those affected by the crisis pay $11.41 in monthly charges, while those who haven’t had their income change during the pandemic pay an average of only $2.79 per month.

 Millennials pay the most ($15.32) bank fees per month followed by Generation Z ($13.89).
 The Silent Generation ($1.59) pays the least bank fees.